My Household Online Directory My Pledges My Giving Contribution Statements Volunteer Connect (Pilot)

 Journey Circles are comprised of small groups of 6–10 individuals that meet once a month and are facilitated by a trained volunteer.
 Reflection and discussion at each two-hour gathering will focus specifically on our congregational monthly theme, and our time will be structured to help us set aside daily distractions and make connections with one another.

 Why would someone want to join a Journey Circle?
 In a large faith community such as ours, small groups are a pathway to deeper connection and fulfilling engagement.
 As we extend ourselves to one another, we find space in these small groups to deeply listen to others, to learn more about ourselves, and to create meaningful relationships where intentional community thrives.
+Contact Director of Membership Janet Swanson for information.

 Class Offerings

 At First Unitarian Society we believe learning and spiritual exploration are life-long practices.
 Throughout the year we hold events and classes to provoke the mind, enrich the soul, and engage in community.
-If you are interested in teaching a class at First Unitarian Society, please email Janet Swanson.

-Affinity Groups
+Affinity and Interest Groups

 20s/30s

 We welcome and encourage young adults to join in the ongoing life of the congregation.
 In addition, there are events throughout the church year geared specifically to this age group.
 Starting with an open house in the fall, our young adults come together and brainstorm ideas and experiences for the upcoming program year.
-Young adult events are announced in the Red Floors.

 Elder Ministry

 Our ministers and lay ministers are also available to address the pastoral care needs of elders in our community.
 You may call upon them at any time, particularly during times of hospitalization, transition to a rehabilitation or skilled nursing facility, or any time you are facing difficulties.
+Please contact our Lay Ministers for more information.

 Spiritual Practice Groups